stimko/drummachine/README.md

 ## Generate Song

-This package will generate a song binary file with the command below.
+This package will generate a song json file representation with the command below.

 ```bash
     cd ./generate